levkk/pg-replica-auditor/README.md

 2. `--replica`, same as `--primary` but for the replica database,
 3. `--table`, the table to check.

 Optionally, if you want to see which queries it runs, you can set the `--debug` option.
+If you want to change the size of the random sample for the row comparison test, you can pass `--rows=<any number here>`.

 Example: